-red irect

-Syntax redirect from_sym bol=to_symbol

-Parameters from_symbol to_symbol The name of the source symbol The name of the destination symbol

-Description Use this option to change a reference from one symbol to another symbol.

-X To set this option, use Pr oject>Options>Linker>Extra Options

-ren narks

 Syntax remarks

 Description The least severe diagnostic messages are called remarks.
 A remark indicates a source code construct that may cause strange behavior in the generated code.
 By default, the linker does not generate remarks.
 Use this option to make the linker generate remarks.

-See also Severity levels, page 195.
+See also Severity levels, page 225.

-X Project>Options>Linke r>Diagnostics>Enable remarks
+X Project>Options>Linker>Diagnostics>Enable remarks

-sea rch
+search

 Syntax search path

-Parameters path A path to a directory where the linker should search for object and library files.
+Parameters pathA path to a directory where the linker should search for object and library files.

 Description Use this option to specify more directories for the linker to search for object and library files in.

-- ches for object and library files only in the working directory.
-In the command line adds another search directory.
+By default, the linker searches for object and library files only in the working directory.
+Each use of this option on the command line adds another search directory.

-See also The linking process, page 67.
+See also The linking process, page 71.

-X This option is not availab le in the IDE.
+X This option is not available in the IDE.

+semihosting